The 27 fringe players sold by Chelsea for £190m in just four seasons

 Chelsea‘s transfer policy may attract plenty of criticism, but their record in generating revenue from the sales of fringe players certainly brings results.

-We’ve taken a look at every fringe player sold by the club over the past three seasons, meaning the transfer fees received for the likes of Eden Hazard and Thibaut Courtois haven’t been included.
+We’ve taken a look at every fringe player sold by the club over the past four seasons, meaning the transfer fees received for the likes of Eden Hazard and Thibaut Courtois haven’t been included.

 The majority of the names are young players that failed to establish themselves at Stamford Bridge, with a few senior players who were deemed surplus to requirements.

-Signed from Leyton Orient as a child, Ali spent nine years in Chelsea academy and followed the familiar path of spending time out on loan at Vitesse.
+Signed from Leyton Orient as a child, Ali spent nine years in the Chelsea academy and followed the familiar path of spending time out on loan at Vitesse.

 An England youth international, the midfielder has represented Saudi Arabia at senior level but failed to make a mark at Vitesse after joining the club permanently for around £500,000.

-Last summer, he moved to Saudi outfit Al-Nassr.
+In the summer of 2019, he moved to Saudi outfit Al-Nassr.

 “I had been on a few loans and back and forth.
 I was never really settled and for me it was more a case of trying to find somewhere to be really settled and try to find somewhere to call home,” Chalobah said upon leaving Chelsea for Watford in a £5million move in 2017.